Skip to main content

 /agent skillsLists all available skills

-/agent offDeactivates all currently activated agents
+/agent offDeactivates all currently active agents

 /agent <task>Executes a task in agent mode